BrowserBox/BrowserBox/README.md

 ------

-## 1-Click Deploy - Deploy BrowserBox to the cloud instantly! :green_checkmark: :tada: :cyclone:
+## 1-Click Deploy - Deploy BrowserBox to the cloud instantly! ✅ :tada: :cyclone:

 By far the easiest and most fun method, 1-Click-Deploy BrowserBox is ready to deploy today on a number of popular cloud providers.
 See below for details.
 Just click the links to start your deployment and you'll be up and running in no time!